Transductive Information Maximization For Few-Shot Learning: Experiments

-Transductive methods are generally slower at inference than their inductive counterparts, with runtimes spanning multiple orders of magnitude across methods.
-In \autoref{tab:runtimes}, we measure the average adaptation time, defined as the time required by each method to build the final classifier, for a 5-shot 5-way task on \textit{mini}-ImageNet using a WRN28-10 network.
-Table \ref{tab:runtimes} conveys that our ADM optimization allows to gain one order of magnitude in runtime over our gradient-based method, and more than two orders of magnitude in comparison to \cite{dhillon2019baseline} that finetunes the whole network.
-Note that TIM-ADM still remains slower than the inductive baseline, and \cite{Laplacian}.
-Our methods were run on the same GTX 1080 Ti GPU, while \cite{dhillon2019baseline} and \cite{Laplacian} were directly reported from the papers.
+Transductive methods are generally slower at inference than their inductive counterparts, with run-times that are, typically, several orders of magnitude larger.
+In \autoref{tab:runtimes}, we measure the average adaptation time per few-shot task, defined as the time required by each method to build the final classifier, for a 5-shot 5-way task on \textit{mini}-ImageNet using the WRN28-10 network.
+Table \ref{tab:runtimes} conveys that our ADM optimization gains one order of magnitude in run-time over our gradient-based method, and more than two orders of magnitude in comparison to \cite{dhillon2019baseline}, which fine-tunes the whole network.
+Note that TIM-ADM still remains slower than the inductive baseline.
+Our methods were run on the same GTX 1080 Ti GPU, while the run-time of \cite{dhillon2019baseline} is directly reported from the paper.